DevExpress-Examples/DashboardUserBasedMVC/README.md

 ### Working Mode

-The Web Dashboard control can operate in `ViewerOnly` mode for unauthorized users and guests.
+The Web Dashboard control can operate in `ViewerOnly` mode for unauthorized users.
 To do this, handle the [DashboardConfigurator.VerifyClientTrustLevel](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.VerifyClientTrustLevel) event and set the `e.ClientTrustLevel` property to `Restricted`.
 This setting prevents inadvertent or unauthorized modifications of dashboards stored on a server.
 You can find more information in the following help section: [Security Considerations - Web Dashboard Working Modes](https://docs.devexpress.com/Dashboard/118651/web-dashboard/general-information/security-considerations#web-dashboard-working-modes).

 **API**: [DashboardConfigurator.VerifyClientTrustLevel Event](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.VerifyClientTrustLevel)